Estimated reading time: 5 minutes

 3. How many years of experience and training do you have?

 A good, seasoned agent will have years of on-the-job experiences to share, as well as training that can benefit you.
 In part, that’s because agents are required to take continuing education classes.
 That can add up to years of courses covering topics such as real estate contracts, the mortgage process, and marketing.
 You can also ask if an agent has earned any credentials.
-NAR offers several to its members, with its Certified Residential Specialist (CRS) designation being highest.
+NAR offers several designations and certifications to its members, with its Certified Residential Specialist (CRS) designation being highest.
 Realtors who obtain it undergo additional training and tend to be high performers.
-They usually “earn nearly three times more in income, transactions, and gross sales” than their counterparts.
+Certified Residential Specialists usually “earn nearly three times more in income, transactions, and gross sales” than their counterparts.

 This isn’t to say new agents can’t deliver great results, but it’s wise to find out if they work closely with a senior agent or broker.